 “Shell” as I will lazily use it here may conflate several things, a scripting language, and a protocol for interacting with the system and displaying things on the screen (the “terminal”.)
 These all interact in complicated ways, especially on a modern system, but I’m going to brush over this nicety, because who gives a shit? [#]

 |||dedicated and wonderful developers from whose whose work I am grateful and humbled to benefit|

 bash is the default for most humans who must sojourn in this grim dale of automation.
 It has the virtues of having decades of careful crafting, and of ubiquity, and the vice of having decades of bitrot, accommodation to ill-considered primordial design choices, and of occasionally uploading all your personal data to online gangsters.

 fish has a strong fanbase and principled design, and may or may not be awesome; I would not know, because it is not bash, so I am afraid that learning it is procrastination.
 If nothing else, it has a healthy degree of sarcasm in its documentation (“Finally, a command line shell for the 90s!”)
 That sarcasm is sorely absent from the drearily earnest nerdview of your typical gnu.org project.

 pro tip: You will need virtualfish to replace python’s virtualenvwrapper.sh.

 pro tip: the command to get the web-based GUI is fish_config.

-update I’m gradually transitioning to fish, after accidentally losing a lot of precious data due to a quirk in bash syntax.
+update: I’m gradually transitioning to fish, after accidentally losing a lot of precious data due to a quirk in bash syntax.
 Long boring story.
-It’s time for different stupid errors, though.
+It’s time for new, exciting, different stupid errors.

 dash is a less bloated bash clone, which by itself doesn’t seem advantage enough to sell it widely.